Syllabus

 Academic Expectations:

-Post at least twice a week to the class blog.
+Post each week to the class blog.
 Care about the quality as well as quantity of your creative work, help and collaborate with others in the class, communicate openly with me….
 Do your best.
-Your portfolio posted to the blog will be the tangible evidence of your progress in the medium but your overall contributions will play a role in determining your grade as well.
-Go shooting each week, post each week, Post everything you have edited to the class blog.
+Your work posted to the blog serves as the attendance point of contact.
+The work posted to Google Drive includes at least 50 images per week, edited down to your best 6-10 posted to a sub-folder labeled edits.
+Your work in Drive serves as the tangible evidence of your progress in the medium but your overall contributions will play a role in determining your grade as well.
+Go shooting each week, post each week, Post 3 or so images to the class blog.
 Attendance will be taken first thing each Monday morning for the previous week's work.
 You may replace earlier work with newer work you like better.
 Your final grade is based on "The Big Picture", that is, how well you have tried to understand the assignment and worked to create pieces reflecting the spirit of the task at hand, your progress in the medium, your contributions through posting comments on other's work on the class blog.
 Effort counts!
 Only new work done for this class is acceptable for counting towards your grade.
 (Pictures from your cruise in the Carribbean last summer, for instance, don't count).

 Technical Requirements: